 Subsequently, the Authority liaised directly with SunWater to obtain further information, and commissioned Sinclair Knight Merz (SKM) to address material expenditure items (that is, those renewals items which represented more than 5% of the present value of forecast expenditure) and/or those of particular concern (usually in response to customers' submissions).
-Across all schemes, a total of 36 past and forecast renewals items were reviewed by SKM.
+Across all schemes, a total of 36 past and forecast renewals items were reviewed by SKM for the Draft Report.